pat67/first-autodj/README.md

-# DJ Fusion Machine
+# FIRST AutoDJ

-## A professional music management application for FIRST Robotics Competition events
+## A music playback application for FIRST Robotics Competition events

-DJ Fusion Machine is an open-source application designed to bring professional DJ-like music management to FRC events when a human DJ is unavailable.
+FIRST AutoDJ is an open-source application designed to bring professional DJ-like music management to FRC events when a human DJ is unavailable.
 It reproduces the music selection technique that is taught to FRC DJs in Michigan.

 ## Features